-How do the stakeholders effect, or are effected themselves, by the problem?
+How do the stakeholders impact, or are impacted themselves, by the problem?

 Negatively impacted by litter.
 If there is too much litter then they will no longer use the park.
-The wildlife may be caused harm by the litter.
+The wildlife may be caused harm by the litter

 Able to enact changes including adding more garbage cans and enforcing littering bylaws